mprtenjaca/JavaApp/README.md

 # JavaApp
-# App for advertising and selling stuff
+# App for advertising and selling

 Java/JavaFX
 H2 database